Woking: Commerce and industry

 Until the mid-19th century, the local economy was dominated by agriculture, although large areas of the modern borough were covered by infertile waste land.
-Acts of Inclosure were passed for Byfleet, Sutton and Pyrford in 1800, 1803 and 1805 respectively, allowing landowners to rededicate land for pasture and growing crops.
+Acts of Inclosure were passed for Byfleet (1800), Sutton (1803) and Pyrford (1905) – the Byfleet and Weybridge Inclosure Act 1800 (39 & 40 Geo.
+3. c. lxxxvii), Wokeing Inclosure Act 1803 (43 Geo.
+3. c.
+103 Pr.) and Pyrford Inclosure Act 1805 (45 Geo.
+3. c.
+49 Pr.), respectively – allowing landowners to rededicate land for pasture and growing crops.
 Inclosure was not completed at Woking until the London Necropolis Company purchased the common land in 1854.
-No Act was passed for Horsell and the large area of common land to the north of Woking remains free of development as a result.
+No act was passed for Horsell, and the large area of common land to the north of Woking remains free of development as a result.

 The opening of the Basingstoke Canal in 1794 enabled new industries to be established in the west of the borough.
 Brickmaking had been taking place on a small scale at Knaphill since at least 1709, but the works expanded following the opening of a wharf at Kiln Bridge.
 Although the local soils were unsuitable for large-scale agriculture, nurseries were established on the Bracklesham Beds in the 1790s, to satisfy the increasing demand for ornamental garden plants from the growing middle class in London.
 The Clematis specialist, George Jackman, was among those who established nurseries at Mayford and Goldsworth Park.
 Cultivars first grown by his firm include the 'Jackmanii' and the 'Belle of Woking'.
 By 1900, horticulture was one of the most important industries in the area, but following the end of the Second World War, most firms closed or relocated, and their land was sold for housebuilding.

 Heavy industry arrived in Woking during the First World War with the establishment of the Martinsyde Aircraft Works on Oriental Road.
-The founders, H. P. Martin and George Handasyde, were unable to expand their existing factory at Brooklands and set up a new factory, known as the Lion Works, on the site of the former Oriental Institute.
-By 1919, over 600 Buzzard biplanes had been produced in Woking, but following the end of the war, demand for aircraft declined and the company closed in 1924.
+The founders, H. P. Martin and George Handasyde were unable to expand their existing factory at Brooklands and set up a new factory, known as the Lion Works, on the site of the former Oriental Institute.
+By 1919, over 600 Buzzard biplanes had been produced in Woking, but following the end of the war, demand for aircraft declined, and the company closed in 1924.